notnullgames/null0/README.md

 - Only assmeblyscript strings are really supported in web & native runtime.
 Should support all supprted-language types
 - more examples, outside of assemblyscript
-- currently, native-runtime needs to have all direct-file-loads replaced with PhysFS
 - Automatic build of runtimes for every platform in CI
 - Automatic publish web demo in CI